johnbillion/extended-cpts/README.md

 [See the wiki for full documentation.](https://github.com/johnbillion/extended-cpts/wiki)

+Not your first time here?
+See [Recent Changes for Developers](https://github.com/johnbillion/extended-cpts/wiki/Recent-Changes-for-Developers) to see what features are new in recent versions of Extended CPTs.

 ## Improved Defaults for Post Types ##

  * Automatically generated labels and post updated messages (in English)